 Borkonyha (Winekitchen) is a high-end restaurant in Budapest's downtown, serving pan-European fine dining dishes and over 200 types of Hungarian wines.
 The executive chef, Ákos Sárközi, applies inventive techniques to locally-sourced ingredients and puts out colorful, almost artistically visual plates. .

-Babel is a Michelin-starred restaurant in the heart of Budapest's downtown with a classic fine dining setting: the dim dining room with soft background music has only a dozen tables, all set with thick, white tablecloths.
-Babel prides itself on serving dishes inspired by Transylvania.
-The proof that this is more than empty marketing slogan is young head-chef István Veres himself, who hails from the Carpathian Mountains..
+Babel is a Michelin-starred restaurant in the heart of Budapest's downtown, offering a classic fine dining experience: the hushed, dimly-lit dining room has only a dozen tables, all set with white linen.
+Babel prides itself on serving dishes inspired by Transylvania, the chillingly beautiful, mountainous region cradled by the Carpathians and known for its long and complex history (today, it's part of Romania with a sizeable Hungarian community).
+The proof that this is more than empty marketing slogan is the young head-chef himself, István Veres, a Hungarian native of Transylvania..